Foil (fluid mechanics): Basic design considerations

 The simplest type of foil is a flat plate.
 When set at an angle (the angle of attack) to the flow the plate will deflect the fluid passing over and under it, and this deflection will result in a lift force on the plate.
 However, while it does generate lift, it also generates a large amount of drag.

 Since even a flat plate can generate lift, a significant factor in foil design is the minimization of drag.
 An example of this is the rudder of a boat or aircraft.
 When designing a rudder a key design factor is the minimization of drag in its neutral position, which is balanced with the need to produce sufficient lift with which to turn the craft at a reasonable rate.

 Other types of foils, both natural and man-made, seen both in air and water, have features that delay or control the onset of lift-induced drag, flow separation, and stall (see Bird flight, Fin, Airfoil, Placoid scale, Tubercle, Vortex generator, Canard (close-coupled), Blown flap, Leading edge slot, Leading edge slats), as well as Wingtip vortices (see Winglet).

-Lifted ability in air and water
+Lifting ability in air and water

 The weight a foil can lift is proportional to its lift coefficient, the density of the fluid, the foil area and its speed squared.
 The following shows the lifting ability of a flat plate with span 10 metres and area 10 square metres moving at a speed of 10 m/s at different altitudes and water depths.
 It uses the lift at an altitude of 11 km as a datum to show how the lift increases with decreasing altitude (increasing air density).
 It also shows the influence of ground effect and then the effect of increase in density going from air to water.